CodeYourFuture/GitHomeworkFixErrors/homework.md

 What three problem does Git & Github solve?

+Git is a version control system that lets you manage and keep track of your source code history.
+GitHub is a cloud-based hosting service that lets you manage Git repositories.
 When people want to show off code to each other they can put it on Github

 ## Question 9